SylvesterOgaOgaji/security-identity-management-iam/README.md

 - Prevents accidental/malicious cross-service access.

 > **Key Insight**: Group-based policies ensure scalable security – adding 10 new developers only requires adding them to `Development-Team`, avoiding individual policy management.

+Final Assessment:

+950
+👍🏽 Excellent
+Review
+The provided implementation of the AWS IAM setup for Zappy e-Bank effectively adheres to the instructor's instructions and project requirements, covering the creation of users, policies, groups, and proper testing to ensure security compliance.
+The write-up demonstrates a thorough understanding of IAM features and principles, following best practices like enforcing the least privilege, enabling MFA, and using group-based permissions to simplify user management.

+Strengths:
+Purpose Alignment: The submission fully addresses the instructor's requirement to create an IAM setup for John and Mary in a well-delineated manner, ensuring their access aligns with their roles as a Developer and Data Analyst, respectively.
+Detailed Execution: The setup instructions are comprehensive and accompanied by clear screenshots for better understanding.
+For example, creating custom policies for EC2 and S3 and attaching those to the appropriate groups were well explained and implemented.
+Testing and Validation: Testing steps for verifying role-specific access were clearly outlined and demonstrated, ensuring John can only access EC2 resources and Mary can only access S3 resources.
+The screenshots support the validation.
+Reflection and Security Principles: The project reflection provides a strong theoretical backing for the practical steps, emphasizing IAM’s role in security, the least privilege concept, and the differentiation between users and groups.
+MFA Enforcement: MFA configurations for both users add an essential layer of security, particularly important for a fintech organization handling sensitive financial data.
+Weaknesses:
+Policy Restrictions: While resource-specific restrictions were suggested, the policies use "All resources," which goes against the principle of least privilege.
+Narrowing permissions to specific ARNs would enhance security, especially in a production environment.
+Advanced MFA Configurations: Although the submission includes MFA, it could further expand by introducing conditional access policies, such as restricting login from untrusted IPs or regions.
+Component Scores (Out of 100 for each criterion):
+Purpose (25/25): The project clearly meets the purpose of creating an IAM framework adhering to job roles.
+Requirements (23/25): The required functionalities, such as user and group setup, policy attachment, and MFA enablement, were completed.
+However, overly broad resource definitions leave room for improvement.
+Use Case (24/25): The setup appropriately matches the use case of a secure, role-specific access policy for a fintech application.
+A slight deduction is for skipping finer security tuning.
+Performance (23/25): While the platform functionality was validated successfully, introducing resource-level constraints and conditional MFA would enhance the overall robustness.
+Final Assessment:
+The submission is well-rounded and fulfills the criteria with minor areas to improve in terms of policy refinement and advanced security configurations.
+The attached images significantly assist in validating the steps and ensuring the solution works as intended.

+Feed Back
+No feedback returned